Bow Valley Provincial Park: Geologic setting

-The spectacular mountains that flank the park, such as Mount Yamnuska, consist of resistant Cambrian to Devonian age carbonate rocks that have been placed on top of softer Late Cretaceous sandstones and shales by the McConnell Thrust Fault.
+The mountains that flank the park, such as Mount Yamnuska, consist of resistant Cambrian to Devonian age carbonate rocks that have been placed on top of softer Late Cretaceous sandstones and shales by the McConnell Thrust Fault.
 That fault also provides a conduit for some of the spring water that surfaces in the Many Springs area of the park.

 The spring water at Many Springs has a year-round temperature of about 7 C and does not freeze in the winter.
 It originates as precipitation in the surrounding mountains and percolates down to a depth of about 600 m where it is warmed by geothermal heat.
 It then circulates up along the plane of the McConnell Thrust, which passes under the park beneath Many Springs.
 After mixing with water from the sand and gravel deposits that underlie the Bow Valley, the spring water flows into the lake at a rate of about 100 L/sec (26 gal/sec).

 The park also features good examples of fluvioglacial landforms that formed during the retreat of the Bow River valley glacier in the late Pleistocene.
 These include Middle Lake, which is a kettle lake that was formed by a large block of ice that had become detached from the retreating glacier.
 The block became surrounded by glacial outwash, and when it melted it left the depression that now holds the lake.
 There is also a variety of kames, eskers and moraines in the park.